Dolkar/Tephra/README.md

 - Improved image and buffer views
 - Safe delayed destruction of Vulkan handles
 - Timestamp, occlusion and pipeline queries
+- Ray tracing using the ray query API
 - Interoperability with plain Vulkan (WIP)
 - Native support of commonly used Vulkan extensions (WIP)
 - Debug logging, statistics, tests and partial usage validation (WIP)

 The following features are planned and will likely be available in the future:
-- Ray tracing features (see raytracing branch)
+- Ray tracing pipeline support (ray tracing with ray queries is already present)
 - Better handling of dynamic pipeline state
 - Improved pipeline building and management
 - Vulkan profiles